Lanzruiz/notes/README.md

 - `node` (using v8)
 - `yarn` (faster than npm)

-## Environment variables
-- `EXAMPLE_VAR` optional - some app secret

-Environment variables can be set in the `.env` file (rename the `.env.example` to `.env`) or in the operative system vars.

-Variables in the `.env` file do not override the system variables if already exists with the same name.

 ## Instructions to develop
 - `yarn install` - installs the dependencies
 - `yarn start` - watch's `.ts` files and compiles to `build` folder then the server is reloaded at `localhost:3000`